dedalesha/betfairapi/README.md

 - [X] R3: Refactor Login class to represent a session
 - [X] R4: Do not serialize unset fieds in requests, e.g. {"filter":{"textQuery":null
 - [X] F12: Add Drools
-- [ ] F13: Run a single dRule against a real Betfair entity
+- [X] F13: Run a single dRule against a real Betfair entity
 - [X] R6: Split into maven submodules: api, api-generators, drools ...
 - [ ] R7: Do not log login call, but somehow still reuse the jax-rs client, if possible
+- [ ] R8: Decouple Login logic from the KeyStore authentication
+- [ ] F14: Find an in-play market and trace it till it's complete, log all Betfair responses for future tests